The Illusion of Readiness in Health AI: Discussion

-First, benchmarks should be accompanied by metadata that characterizes their reasoning and visual complexity, using structured rubrics like those presented in Section~3.
+We propose several actionable recommendations for the field: First, benchmarks should be accompanied by metadata that characterizes their reasoning and visual complexity, using structured rubrics like those presented in Section~\ref{sec:benchmark-taxonomy}.
 This allows model performance to be interpreted in medically meaningful dimensions rather than aggregated scores alone.
 Second, evaluation protocols should routinely incorporate adversarial and stress-based assessments, particularly for models intended for high-stakes deployment.
 These assessments should be reported alongside accuracy metrics and form the basis of model release audits.
 Third, the field must shift its mindset: benchmarks are tools for assess, not endpoints.
-Their role is to \textbf{reveal model capabilities and limitations under realistic constraints—not to be optimized at the cost of generalization.}
+Their role is to reveal model capabilities and limitations under realistic constraints, not to be optimized at the cost of generalization.
 As large multimodal models continue to advance, our ability to test them meaningfully must evolve in parallel.
 Stress testing offers a path forward, grounded not in artificial difficulty, but in the realities of real world.